 Compared to most other straight-stitch sewing machines, it is less expensive but at the same time, it does not have as many deluxe features.

-It also sews at 1,500 spm, though, and has a large throat workspace and a large extension table to hold bulkier projects.
+It also sews at 1,500 spm, though, is a sewing machine with a wide throat space, and has a large extension table to hold bulkier projects.

 Like the Juki lockstitch machine, thread cutting cannot be programmed to auto-trim at the end of the threads but is instead engaged when you push the scissors button.